7 school children, 16 others perish in Kogi fuel tanker fire

 NAN gathered that the accident occurred when an Abuja bound fuel tanker had a brake failure and in the process fell down at a spot close to GT Plaza and spilled its content on the road, which immediately ignited fire.

-Meanwhile, Gov. Yahaya Bello has expressed shock and sorrow over the fatal tanker fire accident .
+Meanwhile, Governor Yahaya Bello has expressed shock and sorrow over the fatal tanker fire accident.

 The governor's reaction was contained in a statement signed by his Chief Press Secretary, Mr Mohammed Onogu.